auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 # Introduction

-The Global Password Prehash Protocol (G3P) version 2 (G3Pb2) is designed to adversarially pass messages inside its algorithm via the mathematics of game theory.
-It a slow password hash and key derivation function based on HMAC-SHA256 and blowfish, using variants of PBKDF2, HKDF, and bcrypt that have been minimally modified in order to better support the goal of self-documenting cryptography.
+The Global Password Prehash Protocol (G3P) version 2 (G3Pb2) is a slow password hash and key derivation function designed to adversarially pass messages inside its algorithm via the mathematics of game theory.
+It is based on HMAC-SHA256 and blowfish, using variants of PBKDF2, HKDF, and bcrypt that have been minimally modified in order to better support the goal of self-documenting cryptography.
 Also, the G3P is explicitly designed to support keying end-to-end encryption (E2EE) off of the password, so long as the G3P is deployed as a client-side prehash.